 Big things are happening in Hazelwood along the Monongahela River.
 The massive, transformative Hazelwood Green development on the old LTV steelworks site tends to get most of the attention.

 But up along the hillsides and deep into the neighborhood where Hazelwood residents live, there’s new activity as well.
-The Woods House Historic Pub is opening in October in one of the oldest houses in Pittsburgh.
+The Woods House Historic Pub is opening Dec.
+4 in one of the oldest houses in Pittsburgh.
 And in view of the pub, 66 new housing units are being planned.

 The pub is housed in a structure built in 1792 that’s on the National Register of Historic Places, says project developer Krish Pandya, of Oak Moss Consulting.
 “It was built by the Woods family, which is also the family that that drew up the first map of Pittsburgh.
 So, there’s a lot of history associated with the house.”

 This was not a simple restoration project.
 The stone house had been abandoned for more than 30 years before the Urban Redevelopment Authority of Pittsburgh (URA) purchased it in 2001.

 Left to its own devices, it would not have survived, says Pandya.
 “We worked with the city, the state and the National Park Service to maintain its historic designation.
 We’ve had extensive discussions with the community to make sure that it is aligned with their expectations.”

 “One of our biggest motivations was to bring something back in the Hazelwood community,” says Pandya who hopes to have the outdoor dining section open within the next couple of weeks.
 “We wanted to be one of the first places where there’s a gathering place for locals.
 First and foremost, we see this as a local place.”